Optical ground wire: Application

 A utility may install many more fibers than it needs for its internal communications both to allow for future needs and also to lease or sell to telecommunications companies.
 Rental fees for these "dark fibers" (spares) can provide a valuable source of revenue for the electrical utility.
-However, when rights-of-way for a transmission line have been expropriated from landowners, occasionally utilities have been restricted from such leasing agreements on the basis that the original right of way was only granted for electric power transmission.
+However, when rights-of-way for a transmission line have been expropriated from landowners, utilities have occasionally been restricted from such leasing agreements on the basis that the original right of way was only granted for electric power transmission.

+OPGW can be used for distributed temperature sensing, helping identify potential trouble spots along power lines.
+This is valuable for detecting and locating faults, such as hotspots or damaged sections, before they lead to more significant issues.
+The optical fibers within OPGW enable utilities to monitor the health and performance of power lines.
+This real-time data can be crucial for early detection of faults or potential issues, allowing for quicker response times and preventive maintenance.

+OPGW facilitates the implementation of smart grid technologies by providing a communication backbone.
+It allows for the exchange of data between various components of the power grid, enabling better monitoring and control for improved efficiency and reliability.

 Lower-voltage distribution lines may also carry OPGW wires for bonding and communications; however, utilities may also install all-dielectric self-supporting (ADSS) cables on distribution pole lines.
 These cables are somewhat similar to those used for telephone and cable television distribution.

 While OPGW is easily installed in new construction, electrical utilities find the increased capacity of fiber to be so useful that techniques have been worked out for replacement of ground wires with OPGW on energized lines.
 Live-line working techniques are used to re-strand the towers with OPGW replacing the all-metal type of overhead shield wires.